syntax-tree/unist-util-visit-parents/readme.md

 Visitors are free to transform `node`.
 They can also transform the [parent][] of node (the last of `ancestors`).
-Replacing `node` itself, if `visit.SKIP` is not returned, still causes its [descendant][]s to be visited.
+Replacing `node` itself, if `SKIP` is not returned, still causes its [descendant][]s to be visited.
 If adding or removing previous [sibling][]s (or next siblings, in case of `reverse`) of `node`, `visitor` should return a new [`index`][index] (`number`)